Temporary Orders & Reimbursement Issues in Arizona Divorce Cases

 Upon service of process of a petition for dissolution (divorce), the community is terminated.
-This means that each of your incomes going forward are separate property and each new debt that each of you incur is your own separate debt.
-Both parties continue to be jointly liable for any community debt incurred up to the termination of the community.
+This means that each of your incomes going forward are separate property and each new debt that each of you incur is presumed to be your own separate debt.
+This is separate from child support and spousal maintenance issues.
+As a general rule both parties continue to be jointly liable for any community debt incurred up to the termination of the community.

 There may be reimbursement issues that arise during the divorce proceedings.
 For example in some situations one of the parties during the divorce proceedings pays more toward community debts than the other party.
 In some cases, a party should be obligated to pay certain debts if they are receiving the exclusive benefit of the property that is associated with the debt (such as use of the marital home or automobiles).
 These can be complicated issues that should be discussed with a qualified divorce attorney.